USAJOBS/openopps-help/opportunity/find.md

 #### Completed
 An opportunity that’s “completed” is done.
 The work has been completed and you can no longer apply to the opportunity.

+### Community
+You can search for opportunities specific to a community.
+These opportunities typically share a common goal or interest, such as acquisitions or cyber.

 ### Career field
 You can search for opportunities by career field.
 Select a career field from the pre-populated drop down list.